junxit/us-congress-bills-116/derived/amendments.md

 ### 20 U.S.C. § 1070a-11

-> in clause (v), by striking “prior experience” and inserting “accountability for outcomes”;
+> in clause (v), by striking “prior experience” and inserting “accountability for outcomes”; and

 | | |
 |---|---|